anniemcghee/reddit-dashboard/readme.md

 [http://www.reddit.com/r/cats/comments/1vimf5/cat_booping_my_nose_how_the_tables_have_turned.json](http://www.reddit.com/r/cats/comments/1vimf5/cat_booping_my_nose_how_the_tables_have_turned.json)

+**NOTE:** You cannot load local data via ajax.
+That means you cannot just open the .html file in your browser you need to use `srv` and load it via http://localhost:3000

 ##Extra bonus

 Make the comments load recursively to display comments on comments.
 Maybe look at ngInclude to "roll your own" or look at a [tree directive](https://www.google.com/search?q=angular+tree+directive&oq=angular+tree+directive&aqs=chrome..69i57j0l3j69i60l2.3351j0j4&sourceid=chrome&es_sm=91&ie=UTF-8).